Rutok County is also known as “Rutog County”. It was called Rutok Zong in ancient time

 It is a border county dominated by animal husbandry, semi-agricultural and semi-pastoral.
 The proportion of animal husbandry is relatively large, and agricultural production is very limited.
 And the Local products mainly include butter, leather, wool, cattle and cashmere, schizothoracids, oxygymnocypris stewarti.

-Tourism in Rutok County benefited from Pangong Tso Lake and Rutok rock paintings.
-Immersed in the blue sky and green water, lakes and mountains.
-In this, which can be called the highest world of bird in the world, enjoying the spectacular scene of birds spreading their wings flying in the high sky, for those, who live in the hustle and bustle of the city, are definitely a rare visual impact and spiritual enjoyment.
+Tourism in Rutok County is benefited from Pangong Tso Lake and Rutok Rock Paintings.
+Immerse yourself in the scenery of blue sky, green waters, the lake and mountains of Pangong Tso Lake.
+In this “bird world” that can be called the highest one in the world, watching the spectacular scenes of birds spreading their wings and staying at low altitude is definitely a rare visual impact and spiritual enjoyment to those whom live live in the hustle and bustle of the city.

 Best time to travel July-September

 Most popular sites

 Pangong Tso Lake is located about 13 kilometers north of the county seat.
 It is about 110 kilometers long from east to west, with an average width of about 4 kilometers from north to south.
 The lake area is 604 square kilometers, of which 413 square kilometers is in China side, the lake is 4241 meters above sea level, and the maximum water depth is 41.3 meters.
 The scenery on Pangong Tso Lake is fascinating.
 The plateau bird-island is in the lake.
 From May to September every year, the bird island of Pangong Tso Lake becomes one of the best bird-watching spots in Tibet